adamsilver/fdpb/03-Book-A-Flight.md

 - Doesn't need any extra code (performant)
 - Enhances for free
 - Matches the device date picker improving familiarity
-- Yada
-- Bada
-- Good for keyboard
-- Good for mouse
-- etc

 I agree with PPK.
 It has many advantages and it's good place to start.
 But most design decisions don't adhere to a blanket rule.
 Context is everything.
 We can't design a great experience before first asking ourselves *what type of date are we asking users for?*